ibm-cloud-docs/databases-for-redis/best-practices.md

 Retry and reconnect logic
 :   Systems are prone to disruptions.
 You are highly encouraged to implement retry and reconnect logic into your application architecture to avoid disruptions.
 Use IOREDIS, NODEREDIS or any other package of your choice to ensure continuity of your application.

-Refer to [Error detection and handling with Redis blog post](https://developer.ibm.com/articles/error-detection-and-handling-with-redis/) for more details.
+For more details, see [Error detection and handling with Redis blog post](https://developer.ibm.com/articles/error-detection-and-handling-with-redis/).

 ## Best practices for monitoring
 {: #monitoring}